DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 - 'driven by enthalpy' (where a very exothermic reaction (negative ΔH) overcomes a decrease in entropy) or,
 - 'driven by entropy' where an endothermic reaction occurs because of a highly positive ΔS.

+### Example
+The formation of NaCl(s) from its elements is spontaneous and releases a great deal of heat.

+$${\LARGE Na(s) + }
+Na(s) + Cl2(g) → 2NaCl(s)

+-This process involves a gas molecule becoming a solid, and therefore must involve a decrease in entropy.
+Therefore, ΔS is negative.
+It is an exothermic reaction, releasing heat, therefore ΔH must also be negative.
+This reaction is 'driven by enthalpy', because the large negative ΔH is more negative than the -TΔS term is positive, resulting in a negative overall ΔG and a spontaneous reaction.

 ---
 Read also - [[Entropy]]